IOxCyber/CyberEssentials/Network_101/OSI_Model.md

+OSI Model:
+- Only conceptual/reference model to provide the interoperation & communication between different type of devices such as Linux, Windows, Mac
+- The Open Systems Interconnection (OSI) model describes seven layers that computer systems use to communicate over a network.
+- Conceptual model that 'provides a common basis for the coordination of ISO standards development for the purpose of systems interconnection'.

 ### To Remember: All People Seem To Need Data Processing.
 (APSTNDP)

 **The Layers (Up to Down) as per Sender's POV**